JojoReikun/force_analysis_python/README.md

 - ![#f03c15](https://placehold.co/15x15/00c943/00c943.png) `Status Code: green`: status is "green":
   - if all 12 steps were detected and no other missing or false peaks were detected.

 As a third step, the start and end markers are then read in again when executing the same command in the console.
+Depending on the status code of the trial the audio track is treated in a different way.

 The spikes and their respective frames are extracted as a dict for spikes in the given frame interval only.

 ## Magneto